motousr77/cc2_copy/README.md

+#### About this copy
+This repository copied from other my repo named https://github.com/devcodemy/cc2

 ### Some kind of kubernetes cluster tool
 - firts of all i need to choose installation way
 - second i need to automate some of them (local[Vagrant], remote[Terraform])